Load test in the cloud

 For example, increase the number of agents that you're using, if you're getting status messages that an agent stopped working due to load, or if the downloaded report shows high CPU use for an agent.

 If you run a test with 40 virtual users and 2 agents, the ratio is 20.
-This is too low, so increase the number of virtual users or reduce the number of agents.
-If you use the default value of 0, this ratio is not applied.
+This is too low, so increase the number of virtual users, or reduce the number of agents.
+If you use the default value of 0, this ratio does not apply.

 - Goal-based load patterns

 - Network mix property